-This report is available on the Southwest Baptist University website, the SBU Portal under Campus Services/Safety and Security, or at the Safety and Security Offices located in the Hammons Center at 520 W. Aldrich Rd, Bolivar MO 65613.
+This report is available on the Southwest Baptist University website, the SBU Portal under Campus Services/Safety and Security, or at the Safety and Security Offices located at 803 S. Pike St., Bolivar MO 65613.

 Questions concerning this report should be directed to: